 Why Is Keyword Research Important?

-Keyword Research for SEOKeyword research is important for both website owners and marketers because it’s the essential first step in any SEO campaign.
+Keyword research is important for both website owners and marketers because it’s the essential first step in any SEO campaign.
 This kind of research gives you concrete data on which keywords are most likely to drive traffic, improve your site rankings, and help you achieve success with your overall marketing goals!

 The next steps after doing keyword research may vary depending on what stage of an SEO plan you’re at.
 Whether you’ve just started out with a new blog post or have several pieces already published online, there are plenty of ways to find relevant long-tail keywords that will bring more visitors into your audience:

-• Use related phrases as tags when creating new posts (this can be very helpful if done throughout the whole blogging process)
+- Use related phrases as tags when creating new posts (this can be very helpful if done throughout the whole blogging process)

-• Research keywords using Google AdWords Keyword Planner
+- Research keywords using Google AdWords Keyword Planner

-• Use the autocomplete function on Google to find long-tail variations of popular search terms
+- Use the autocomplete function on Google to find long-tail variations of popular search terms

-• Research similar topics and brainstorm other potential keyword phrases related to them
+- Research similar topics and brainstorm other potential keyword phrases related to them

 The possibilities are endless, but make sure you always target high-traffic, low competition keywords to get the best results from your SEO efforts.
 As long as you’re doing your research and following these simple tips, you’ll be well on your way to improving your website’s visibility online!